carlmanaster/locus-acgt/README.md

 # Locus A-C-G-T

-_NOTE: this is an aspirational document.
-The state of the software is utterly nascent and pre-pre-release_

 ## Introduction

 Locus A-C-G-T is a spreadsheet with special accommodations for DNA, RNA, and amino acid sequences.
 It offers sequence-specific display formats and functions.